SHIccc/MTS/MTS_afns_de/README.md

 Published in : MTS

-Description : ?Shows the estimation results derived from the AFNS model in a multi-maturity term structure for Germany.
+Description : 'Shows the estimation results derived from the AFNS model in a multi-maturity term structure for Germany.
 Graphic showing the filtered and predicted state variables.'